Sears Island: History and geography

 It was named after David Sears of Boston after he agreed to grant a large sum of money towards founding of Searsport.
 Sears Island is state-owned land, but is part of the town of Searsport.
 It used to be known as Brigadier's Island.

-A causeway was built approximately 20 years ago upon what had been a tidal bar.
+A causeway was built in the 1980s upon what had been a tidal bar.
 At high tide Sears Island was a true island, and at low tide the exposed gravel bar allowed for easy access.
-Locals would drive over at low tide, always careful to return in time, lest they would have to wade or swim and leave the car stranded until the next tide.
-Several generations ago there were farms on the island.
+Locals would drive over at low tide, always careful to return in time, lest they have to wade or swim and leave the car stranded until the next tide.
+There were farms on the island from the mid-18th century until the last vacant farm was removed in 1934.
 Only stone cellar holes and a few small fields remain today.

 Sears Island acts as a great element barrier for one of the most well-protected harbors in the state of Maine: Stockton Harbor, an attractive anchorage for not only the protection it offers, but also its convenience to upper Penobscot Bay towns Searsport, Belfast and Castine.
 Bar Harbor is about an hour's car ride east, and both Camden and Bangor are about a half-hour south and north, respectively.
 Sears Island also has views of Cape Jellison.

 It is home to a number of species of birds, mammals, fish, amphibians and plant life.
 The shallow shoal off the west side of the island supports meadows of eelgrass (Zostera marina) and other nursery habitats and features that play an important role in the fish and shellfish populations of greater Penobscot Bay.